arsh-goenka/Osteosarcoma-Classification/README.md

 # Osteosarcoma-Classification

-Try it our yourself through the web app:
+## Try it our yourself through the web app:

-# Damn